brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 ---

-### Test 2: Simple Conflict (Same Product, Different Fields)
+### Test 2: Smart Merge (Same Product, Different Fields) ⭐ NEW!
-**Goal:** Test conflict resolution when GitHub and local edit different fields of the same product
+**Goal:** Test intelligent auto-merge when GitHub and local edit different fields of the same product

 **Steps:**
 1. On GitHub (browser):